ieee-p21451-1-5/demo-ncap/README.md

 In this tutorial, we use `CentOS-Userland-7-armv7hl-RaspberryPI-GNOME-2003-sda1` (which is for Raspberry Pi) and `net-snmp-5.7.3` as the example.

-## 2. Prepare the Operating System
+## 2. Preparing the Operating System

 ### 2.1 Initialization